Sorocaban knife

-The Sorocaban knife (Portuguese: faca Sorocabana) is the name given to a type of knife or short sword developed in Brazil, more precisely the state of São Paulo, around the turn of 18th to the 19th century.
+The Sorocaban knife (Portuguese: faca Sorocabana) is a type of knife or short sword developed in Brazil, more precisely the state of São Paulo, around the turn of 18th to the 19th century.
 Its defining characteristics are the long and slender single-edged blade (frequently curved slightly upwards), the distinctive handle profile, tapering to a rounded pommel, and the enterçado construction technique, in which the blade is inserted into a slit opened in the ricasso and then fixed in place by three rivets.

 Etymology

 Commonly known today as the Sorocaban knife, it was also known by different names in the past and other regions of Brazil.
 In the first half of the 20th century, it was known as enterçado machete (facão enterçado) or Sorocaban machete (facão Sorocabano) in other states of Brazil.
 The different names may preserve clues about its origins and are discussed by enthusiasts and researchers of the weapon.
 The word enterço could suggest a relationship with a Portuguese infantry sword known as terçado.
 Another possibility is that enterçado is a corruption of the Portuguese verbs interserir and inserir (meaning "insert") or intercalar (meaning "intercalate"), due to the peculiar construction method in which the blade is inserted between two metal plates that stem from the handle, forming the weapon's ricasso.